monmaya/pyb-data-contracts/docs/en/articles/01-fundamentals.md

 4. Operational SLAs are not just goals - they represent a concrete service contract between the producer and its consumers.
 A freshness of 24h and an availability of 99.9% are measurable commitments that will guide architectural and operational choices.

-## Implementation: From Concepts to Reality
+## Implementation: from concepts to reality

 Implementing data contracts in a datalake context is particularly relevant, especially in a medallion architecture (bronze, silver, gold).
 Let's take the example of the sales domain, where raw transaction data is progressively refined to feed critical analyses and dashboards.